Twins vs. White Sox Player Props Betting Odds

 Buxton Stats

-- Buxton has 26 hits with six doubles, a triple, seven home runs, 11 walks and 17 RBI.
-He's also stolen one base.
+- Buxton has 27 hits with seven doubles, a triple, seven home runs and 13 walks.
+He has driven in 18 runs with two stolen bases.

-- Buxton will look for his seventh straight game with a hit in this matchup.
-During his last 10 games he is batting .308 with four doubles, five home runs, four walks and 11 RBI.
+- Buxton has recorded a base hit in seven games in a row.
+During his last 10 outings he is hitting .297 with four doubles, five home runs, six walks and 12 RBI.

 Buxton Recent Games